 Antibiotic resistance is, according to the CDC, a leading world health problem.
 Doctors first began to notice resistance problems almost a decade ago when kids with middle-ear infections stopped responding to the drugs they were being given.

-Hospitals all over the world are now using active manuka honey alongside conventional medication to treat a number of conditions, with wound healing topping the list.
-During the Civil War, honey was applied liberally to the wounds of soldiers, and today, scientists are finding out that manuka honey has the ability to stop dangerous infections in their tracks.
+Hospitals all over the world are now using active manuka honey alongside conventional medication to treat several conditions, with wound healing topping the list.
+During the Civil War, honey was applied liberally to the wounds of soldiers, and today, scientists are finding out that manuka honey can stop dangerous infections in their tracks.

-When the gut is not working properly, nothing else in the body works properly either.
+When the gut is not working correctly, nothing else in the body works either.
 Digestive distress can interfere with everyday living and cause a tremendous amount of discomfort; this is the bad news.
 The good news is that your gut is not your enemy.
-Once balance is restored, the whole body responds and wellness ensues.
+Once balance is restored, the whole body responds, and wellness ensues.

-Also known as beneficial bacteria, friendly bacteria or probiotics, good bacteria are part of the intestinal microflora.
+Also known as beneficial bacteria, friendly bacteria, or probiotics, good bacteria are part of the intestinal microflora.
 These good bacteria are part of the body‘s natural defense system.
 They act as a barrier in the intestines and prevent foreign invaders from attaching to the lining, and they are also integral to digestion.
-Good bacteria play a major role in immunity.

 Active manuka honey contains flora substances that work to prevent the growth of harmful bacteria while regenerating healthy bacteria.
 A teaspoon of honey will coat the stomach and eliminate bacteria that are upsetting your digestive tract.